 Sleep is one of the essential building blocks for developing children.
 It allows the body to rest and rejuvenate.
 Sleep is also needed to assist children’s immune systems and brain function.
+Safe sleep in childcare is essential knowledge.

 The amount of sleep needed varies from child to child, but as a child care worker many of the children in your care will still require a day time nap or two depending on their age.
 The National Quality Standard recognises the importance of these naps, with Area 2, Element 2.1.2 highlighting that it is vital that “each child’s comfort is provided for and there are appropriate opportunities to meet each child’s need for sleep, rest and relaxation”.